collective live+work spaces

 The only moderately complex section is removing a small (8m2) stairwell at the north-east corner, extending the slabs to fill it, this however would retain one load bearing wall, only needing the creation of one i-beam support.
 (20m2 of slab to support.)
 This is optional as the studio plans could be changed to work around.

-Plumbing is concentrated in a few shared segements with wastes on the exterior, for which some digging may be required for connections, else interior spans.
+Plumbing is concentrated in a few shared segments with wastes on the exterior, for which some digging may be required for connections.

-Should be functional but pleasant, we don't want that budget chipboard aesthetic!
+Must be functional and pleasant, we won't want a budget chipboard aesthetic if we're coming back regularly!
 So we'll invest in a few finishes that uplift.
-Things we won't skimp on are those that get used most, so solid wood kitchen surfaces and desks plus good handles, hinges, taps, sockets, etc.
+Things we won't skimp on are those that get used most, so solid wood kitchen surfaces and desks plus good handles, hinges, taps, sockets, etc. All specifications for debate.

 Ambient environment

-The kitchen, main workspace and lounge with nice small speakers on proper audio systems (not silly home assistants), making lively gatherings possible across the ground floor though would usually only be one space at a time.
+The kitchen, main workspace and lounge with small speakers on a proper audio system (not silly home assistants), allowing lively gatherings across the ground floor, though would usually only be one space at a time.
 A film could be being screened or lively game take place in the lounge and one would still able to work or read quietly in the library upstairs.

 Whilst few of us are likely eco-warriors I beleive it's good to have a healthy environment, and as such reduced exposure to microplastics (artficial fibres), VOCs (foam mattresses), artificial perfumes, electrosmog, are all desireable.
 Simple steps can be taken even with budgetary constraints, such as using natural materials for flooring, natural mattresses (keeping a few foam ones for those with problems), wool duvets and blankets, and of course natural cleaning products.
 Non-harsh lighting also has impact.
-Whilst office chairs could be an exception, they and sofas should however be possible to easily re-cover with natural fabrics.
+Whilst office chairs could be an exception, they and sofas should however be possible to easily re-cover with natural fabrics, and we can try and source some antiques to spruce up.

 Tech